mhinz/vim-startify/README.md

    Additionally, you can define bookmarks, thus entries for files that always should be available in the start screen.

-   You can either navigate to a certain menu entry or you just key in whatever is written between the square brackets on that line.
+   You can either navigate to a certain menu entry and hit enter or you just key in whatever is written between the square brackets on that line.
 You can even double-click anywhere on the line now.

-   Per default the startify buffer gets closed automatically, if an entry was selected.
+   In addtion, `e` creates an empty buffer, `i` creates an empty buffers and jumps into insert mode, `q` quits.

+   Moreover, you can open several files at one go.
+Navigate to an entry and hit either `b` (open in same window), `s` (open in split) or `v` (open in vertical split).
+You can do that for multiple entries.
+You can also mix them.
+The order of the selections will be remembered.
+Afterwards execute these actions via `<cr>`.

+   When the selection is finished, Startify will close automatically.
 You can reopen the screen via :Startify.

-   Moreover, 'e' creates an empty buffer, 'i' creates an empty buffers and jumps into insert mode, 'q' quits.

 _2)_ It eases handling of loading and saving sessions by only working with a certain directory.
 These commands are used for convenience: